 1.)
 Acknowledge that you are a rebel (sinner) and that you want to get on God’s side now, before the battle for your life is over.
 This is done with a humble heart, and a sincere intention.
 It’s expressed through the following prayers.
 Once of you’ve done this, you’re well on your way and you’ve initiated the process.
 But you must follow through with the next steps to complete it.
 It’s about trusting in Jesus alone to save you.
 He alone is the only way to salvation.
 There is no other.
 You must begin by TRUSTING in HIM.
 Initiate the process now with these prayers…

 3.)
-Find a Catholic parish and talk to a priest about your decision and your prayers to become a Christian.
+Find a Catholic parish and talk to a priest about your decision and your prayers to become a Catholic Christian.
 The best choice is a Catholic parish where one can still find a Reverent Catholic Mass.
 A parish with a Reverent Catholic Mass can be found here.
-If one can’t be found within a one-hour drive from your location, then you should seek any Catholic parish here.
-A Reverent Catholic Mass parish is ideal, but any Catholic parish is acceptable.

 4.)
 You will need to meet with this priest and have him walk you through the rest of the process.
 He may refer you to a catechist.
 Or he may train you himself.
 It all depends on how he’s running his parish.
 If you have not been baptized yet, this process will culminate in a baptism, followed by confirmation and first communion.
-If you have been baptized already, the process will culminate in confirmation and first communion.
+If you have been baptized already, like in a Protestant/Evangelical church for example, the process will culminate in confirmation and first communion.
 That’s because the Catholic Church accepts all baptisms done in the name of the Holy Trinity: Father, Son and Holy Spirit.

-Once you have been baptized, confirmed and received first communion you will have become a Christian in the Catholic Church, the Church founded by Jesus of Nazareth.
+Once you have been baptized, confirmed and received first communion you will have become a Catholic Christian.
 It’s important to continue going to Mass weekly, and continue in your daily prayers and study.
-All the study material you need is mentioned above.
+All the study materials you need are mentioned above.
 Everything else is optional.
 If you ever have specific questions about certain Catholic teachings, you can always ask your priest, and you can also reference this blog here on the page entitled Real Clear Catholic.

 Welcome to the family of God.
 Welcome home!